Nancy Carroll was a popular 1930s movie star until she was fired for being difficult.

-Nancy Carroll was born Ann Veronica Lahiff on November 19, 1903 in New York City.
-She was the youngest of seven children.
-When she was a teenager she and her sister began performing in local talent competitions.
-Nancy was a gifted dancer and appeared in several Broadway musicals.
+She was born Ann Veronica Lahiff on November 19, 1903 in New York City.
+Nancy was the youngest of seven children.
+At the age of sixteen she dropped out of high school to work as a stenographer.
+Then she began performing in local talent competitions.
+She was a gifted dancer and appeared in several Broadway musicals.
 In 1925 she married writer Jack Kirkland and had a daughter named Patricia.
 Nancy made her film debut in the 1927 comedy Ladies Must Dress and was offered a contract with Paramount.
-She starred in a string of successful talkies including The Shopworn Angel and Close Harmony.
-In 1930 she was nominated for Academy Award for her role in Devil's Holiday.
-That same year her marriage Jack to ended.
-After a brief affair with Joseph P. Kennedy she married Francis Bolton Mallory, a Life magazine editor.
-Their marriage lasted only three years.
-With her red hair and big smile Nancy became one of Hollywood's most popular actresses.
-During the early 1930s she received more fan mail than any other star!
-Unfortunately she developed a reputation for being difficult and often complained about the parts she was given.
+She starred in a string of successful talkies including The Shopworn Angel, Laughter, and Close Harmony.
+With her red hair and big smile she quickly became one of Hollywood's most popular actresses.
+Her marriage to Jack ended in 1930.
+That same year she was nominated for Academy Award for her role in Devil's Holiday.
+After a brief affair with Joseph P. Kennedy she married Francis Bolton Mallory, a Life magazine editor in 1931.
+By this time she was receiving more fan mail than any other star!
+Unfortunately she had developed a reputation for being difficult and often complained about the parts she was given.